-HKUST researchers decodes the target binding mechanisms governing the WW domain-containing proteins involved in cell growth and polarity
+Target binding mechanisms governing the WW domain-containing proteins decoded

 Prof. Mingjie Zhang and his collaborators decoded the binding mechanisms governing the WW domain tandem-containing proteins.
 Their findings, published in eLife, reveal the recognition mechanisms of tandem WW domains with their peptide ligands which can serve as a guiding tool for functional studies of WW domain-containing proteins in the future.